 Admission to the M.A.
 Program

-For admission in the fall semester, the deadline to submit applications and supporting materials is December 1st.
-Later applications receive consideration in the order of their receipt.
+For admission in the fall semester, please view the application deadline and all required application materials on the Graduate Admission page of our departmental website.
 Students may be admitted for the spring semester, but there is no filing deadline.

 For admission with full graduate standing, the department recommends that applicants complete 12 credit hours of undergraduate or graduate course work in behavior analysis, behavioral science, psychology, education, or related fields, and 6 hours in experimental methods, research design, or statistics.